everscale-org/docs/src/learn/welcome.md

 ## [Ecosystem](everscale-overview/ecosystem.md)

 The Everscale ecosystem is made up of blockchain-based projects.
 These are primarily decentralized finance DeFi, GameFi, NFT, dApps.
 Anyone can develop their own project and become part of the Everscale ecosystem.
-In the meantime, let's take a look at the most popular projects!